dhruvjaveri/hejouli/README.md

 1. go to [c9.io](http://c9.io)
 2. use your github account to sign up for a free Cloud9 account
-3. create new github repo for your project
+3. create new github repo for your project or fork this one
 4. Cloud9 editor can clone a github repo, and you can push your updates

 ###Why Cloud9?